Seasonal Affective Disorder

-Seasonal affective disorder can be misdiagnosed as hypothyroidism, hypoglycemia, or a viral infection such as mononucleosis.
+Yes, seasonal affective disorder can be misdiagnosed.
+Some misdiagnosed conditions are hypothyroidism, hypoglycemia, or a viral infection such as mononucleosis.

 The cause for SAD is unknown.
 There is some evidence that it is related to the body's level of melatonin, a hormone secreted by the pineal gland that regulates the sleep-wake cycle.
 Darkness stimulates the production of melatonin, preparing the body for sleep.
 As the winter days get shorter and darker, melatonin production in the body increases and people tend to feel sleepier and more lethargic.

 Alternatively, people with SAD may have trouble regulating their levels of serotonin, a neurotransmitter that influences mood.
 Finally, research has suggested that people with SAD also may produce less Vitamin D in response to sunlight; vitamin D is believed to play a role in serotonin activity.
-Insufficiency of vitamin D is associated with clinically significant depression symptoms.
+An insufficient vitamin D level is associated with clinically significant depression symptoms.

-When light therapy does not improve symptoms within a few days, then medication and behavioral therapies such as CBT may be introduced.
+When light therapy does not improve symptoms within a few days, medication and behavioral therapies such as cognitive-behavioral therapy may be introduced.
 In some cases, light therapy can be used in combination with one or all of these therapies.

 Self-care is an important part of treatment.
 For those with SAD, it is important to: